ghdl/ghdl/doc/using/InvokingGHDL.rst

         constant state1 : state := state1;
       end pkg2;

-    Some code (such as Xilinx packages) have such constructs, which are valid.
+    Some code (such as Xilinx packages) have such constructs, which are invalid.

     (The scope of the ``state1`` constant starts at the `constant` keyword.
 Because the constant ``state1`` and the enumeration